Things to do in Mexico

 Puerto Vallarta was first put on the map by Hollywood stars Elizabeth Taylor and Richard Burton.
 It is a very picturesque resort.
 The town itself has cobblestone streets, white-walled houses and red-tiled roofs.
 In Puerto Vallarta, you can enjoy spectacular sunsets.

 Mazatlan is a mixture of culture and history within a modern destination.
 It is known worldwide as a sport fishing destination.
 Visitors can enjoy surfing, horseback riding, mountain biking, bird watching and golf in Mazatlan as well as its 25 kilometres/16 miles of golden beaches.

 Zihuatanejo retains the feel of an authentic Mexican small fishing town in a beautiful setting as the Sierra Madre mountains are close by.
 Popular activities include scuba diving, surfing, and deep-sea fishing.

-Located on the southern tip of Baja California, Los Cabos is made up of the two distinct cities of Cabo San Lucas and San Jose del Cabo, with a 32 kilometre/20 mile corridor between the two.
-This is a favourite getaway of Hollywood stars and celebrities who enjoy the gorgeous scenery and luxurious resorts.
+Located on the southern tip of Baja California, Los Cabos is made up of the two distinct cities of Cabo San Lucas and San Jose del Cabo, with a 32-kilometre/20-mile corridor between the two.
+This is a favourite getaway for Hollywood stars and celebrities who enjoy the gorgeous scenery and luxurious resorts.
 Only a few of Los Cabos' beaches are suitable for swimming, but there are plenty of other activities such as whale watching, sport fishing, and golfing.
 Cabo San Lucas has plenty of restaurants, resorts and nightclubs, whereas San Jose del Cabo is a charming town with a number of art galleries and boutiques.

 Get a Trip Quote Order a Brochure